 FDA-approved treatments for AMD

-Approved in 2006, Lucentis aims to treat wet AMD, which is a form of the colorectal cancer treatment drug.
+Approved in 2006, Lucentis aims to treat wet AMD.
+This drug is initially a drug for colorectal cancer treatment.
 Lucentis is monthly injected into the eye.
-Its clinical trial results have revealed that 95% of Lucentis received participants improved or stabilized their vision.
+Its clinical trial results have revealed that 95% of the patients after receiving Lucentis improved or stabilized their vision.
 40% of Lucentis patients were reported to have a 20/40 vision.
-Lucentis achieves these effects by targeting VEGF protein, which promotes growth of abnormal blood vessels in retina and leads to AMD.
-However, Lucentis still has drawbacks.
-Even if no adverse reactions associated with the injection itself have been found, Lucentis treatment has some complications, such as eye inflammation, increased eye pressure, traumatic cataract and retinal detachment.
+Lucentis achieves these effects by targeting VEGF protein, which promotes the growth of abnormal blood vessels in retina and leads to AMD.

 Another FDA-approved treatment for AMD is Macugen, which prevents the abnormal blood vessel growth caused by a protein.
-The newer treatment also performs in means of injection in every six weeks.
+This newer treatment also performs in means of injection in every six weeks.
 Macugen also received satisfying clinical trial results that 33% of its patients maintained or improved their vision.
 And Macugen was proved to slow the incidence of AMD-caused vision loss.
 While bringing high rates (up to 40%) of slight side effects such as eye floaters and discomfort, Macugen only causes less than 1% of severe side effects such as detached retina and severe inflammation.

 As an ever widely used AMD treatment, laser treatment is particularly for AMD patients with extremely distinctive bleeding under the retina.
 Today, laser treatment has been replaced by Visudyne, because the laser procedure brings scars or blind spots on patients.